-This spring, students from the Bergen School of Architecture can participate in a workshop linked with the multidisciplinary WAIT-project.
-The workshop will explore the temporalities of architecture and textiles.
+This spring, students from the Bergen School of Architecture can participate in a workshop linked to the multidisciplinary WAIT project.

-The workshop, ‘Temporary Architecture, Material Politics‘, is developed by architect Anders Rubing and social geographer and PhD-candidate in the WAIT-project Kari Anne K. Drangsland, for postgraduate students at Bergen School of Architecture (BAS).
+The workshop, "Temporary Architecture, Material Politics", will explore the temporalities of architecture and textiles and is developed by architect Anders Rubing and social geographer and PhD candidate in the WAIT project, Kari Anne K. Drangsland.

-This workshop is closely connected to Rubing and Drangsland’s fields of interest and focus largely on the various uses of textiles, and more specifically the banners and tents used to protest injustice, in demonstrations for migrants rights and how migrants use textile as protection and to construct private space.
+The workshop is offered to postgraduate students at Bergen School of Architecture (BAS) and is closely connected to Rubing and Drangsland’s fields of interest.
+It focuses largely on the various uses of textiles, and more specifically the banners and tents used to protest injustice, in demonstrations for migrants rights and how migrants use textile as protection and to construct private space.
 Throughout the workshop, the students will explore the political potential of textiles and spaces.

 The aim of the workshop is to strengthen the understanding of the inherent qualities of different materials, and further to engage the students in critical discussions about the relations between time, space, and bodies in the production of space.
 In addition, the students will explore how architecture and textile could be a tool for producing politics.